Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 ==== Datum
 \
-This is a Sum type datum where one represents the main datum and the other one represents a penalty datum.
+This is a Sum type datum where one represents the payment datum and the other one represents a penalty datum.

 \
-===== Main datum <payment-datum>
+===== Payment datum <payment-datum>
 \
 - *`service_nft_tn`:* Service token name encoding UTxO to be consumed when minting the NFT.